About Social Prescribing Trials

-Social prescribing in the new Local Adult and Older Adult Mental Health and Wellbeing Services (Local Services) aims to support people to engage in non-clinical community-based activities, such as art, creative, nature or other groups and activities, to reduce loneliness and social isolation.
+Local Connections – a social prescribing initiative in the new Mental Health and Wellbeing Locals (Local Services) aims to support people to engage in non-clinical community-based activities, such as art, creative, nature or other groups and activities, to reduce loneliness and social isolation.

 Link workers will help to connect people experiencing isolation and loneliness with community activities and initiatives.
 For example, arts and creative activities, outdoor activities or volunteering.